 And of course, The Inclusive Language Handbook: A Guide to Better Communication and Transformational Leadership is a foundational resource for all professionals.
 In it, you’ll find the six core guidelines for inclusive language with additional recommendations for healthcare practitioners and for respectful word choice outside the workplace as well.

-Roxanne Bellamy, CDE, is Managing Editor at The Diversity Movement.
-With an academic background in literature and linguistics, Roxanne loves exploring the intersection between the words we choose and the way we see the world.
+With an academic background in literature and linguistics, Roxanne Bellamy, CDE loves exploring the intersection between the words we choose and the way we see the world.
 She is co-author of The Inclusive Language Handbook: A Guide to Better Communication and Transformational Leadership.